What gives transcribers nightmares?

 Once you have made sure that everything is working great.
 It’s time to conduct the interview.
 I suggest you stop the test recording and start a new recording.
 Your interview will be recorded on a new file.
 But you can also segue to the interview and cut out test recording, and other chit chat, in post editing.

 As always, you’ll want to record the interview using the LPCM 44.1kHz format on the Sony ux560.
 That’s it for this post.
 I hope you’ve found it useful.
 If you’ve got any questions, please post them in the comment section below.
-All the best.
+All the best and please keep us in mind for all of your academic transcription services needs.